groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.events/eventhub/_index.md

 ```

-Occurs when an error happens during an index operation.
+Occurs when an error occurs during an index operation.

 The example demonstrates how to use the event.